rodolfofreitas/42Lisboa-Piscine/README.md

 ## Disclaimer
 	I share my code in the repository, use at your own risk.
-	Try not to copy but use it as a guide so you can make your own code
+	Try not to copy but use it as a guide so you can make your own code.